MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilityEnergyDataModel/AgreementDetails.md

 ms.author: leeclontz
 ---

-# Agreement details in Cloud for Sustainability energy data model (AgreementDetails)
+# Agreement details in Microsoft for Sustainability energy data model (AgreementDetails)

 Binding agreement between the energy provider and the customer for the energy being sourced or procured.